 Supporting CSI Schools Implementing Innovative Partnership Grants (IPGs)

-RC6 will support effective implementation of IPGs in 20 CSI schools in North Carolina.
+RC6 provides support effective implementation of IPGs in 20 CSI schools in North Carolina.
 NC DPI established a competition to award IPGs to CSI schools in the spring of 2020.
 This grant provides additional fiscal resources, technical support, and site visits to improve student achievement and, ultimately, to assist these schools with exiting the federal identification/status of CSI.
 In the meantime, NCDPI has experienced a legislated reduction of staff who previously provided direct support from the SEA to the lowest-performing schools.
 In response to these changes, the SEA is implementing a redesigned system of regional support, which relies on the coordination of services provided across the agency.